aarongeo1/Chat-Pet/README.md

 # Upcoming Releases

-The training model code and datasets will be uploaded in a few days as some minor changes need to be fixed before proper implementation
+The training model code and datasets also more assets will be uploaded in a few days as some minor changes need to be fixed before proper implementation